ULHPC/ulhpc-docs/docs/data/transfer.md

 - [Backup of your files on Atlas](https://hpc.uni.lu/moving_files_to_the_central_university_storage).

 !!! info "Connecting to data storage services from a personal machine"
     The examples presented here are targeted to the university HPC machines.
-To connect to a university central data storage with a (Linux) personal machine from outside of the university network, you need to start first a VPN connection.
+To connect to the university central data storage with a (Linux) personal machine from outside of the university network, you need to start first a VPN connection.

 The following commands are for Atlas, but Poseidon commands are similar.